acheong08/EdgeGPT/README.md

 #

-> ### UPDATE 2023/02/13 - Public access shut down by Microsoft
-> ### UPDATE 2023/02/14 - Do not use for now while I verify its safety
-> ## UPDATE 2023/02/15 - I have added spoofing and safety features.
-You should not get suspended unless you abuse the service.
+> ### By using this library, you are breaking Microsoft TOS.
+Be careful of account suspension.
+I have tried my best to spoof headers and tls fingerprint

 ## Table of Contents
 - [Edge GPT](#edge-gpt)